fpereiro/astack/README.md

 `aCond` executes the `aPath`, obtains a result (we will call it `X`) and then executes the `aPath` contained at `aMap.X`.

 Notice that `X` will be stringified, since object keys are always strings in javascript.
-For an example of this, refer to the conditional execution example above.
+For an example of this, refer to the conditional execution example above, where `true` and `false` are converted into `'true'` and `'false'`.

 You can also insert a `default` key in the `aMap`.
 This key will be executed if `X` is not found in the `aMap`.